Sultan Klych-Girey: Russian Civil War

-Exile and World War II
+Exile

 After the Red Army invasion of Georgia, Klych-Girey fled the Caucasus to live abroad.
 In exile, Klych-Girey became a supporter of Pan-Caucasianism, and was active in the movement among White émigrés.
 He was a leader of both the People's Party of Highlanders of the North Caucasus, which supported an independent pan-Caucasian state in the North Caucasus, and the Caucasian National Committee, which also included Georgia, Armenia, and Azerbaijan in its proposals for a pan-Caucasian nation.

+World War II collaboration

 When Operation Barbarossa began in 1941, Klych-Girey began working with the government of Nazi Germany to organise North Caucasian prisoners of war into military units within the Wehrmacht.
 He began by participating in anti-partisan reprisals in occupied Yugoslavia before shifting his focus to the North Caucasus after German troops entered the region in 1942.
 Klych-Girey spoke to Circassian audiences living under occupation, calling on them to support what he called a "war of liberation".
-Klych-Girey's North Caucasian and Mountain-Caucasian legions were subordinated to the Kosakenlager of Don Cossack ataman Pyotr Krasnov.
+Klych-Girey's North Caucasian and Mountain-Caucasian legions were subordinated to the Cossack collaborators of Kazachi Stan commanded by Don Cossack ataman Pyotr Krasnov.
 According to a report from Soviet MGB director Viktor Abakumov to Joseph Stalin in 1947, he also participated in the crackdown on partisans and Communist Party of the Soviet Union members in areas under German control.

-In 1943, with the defeat of German forces in the North Caucasus, Klych-Girey's forces were transferred to Italy.
-He would continue to fight there, and then in Austria, until his capture at the end of the war.
+In 1943, with the defeat of German forces in the North Caucasus, Klych-Girey's forces retreated with the Germans.
+In 1944, they were transferred to Italy, where Kazachi Stan was tasked with combatting the Italian resistance.
+In May 1945, together with Kazachi Stan, they retreated into Austria, surrendering to the British forces.

+Klych-Girey acted as the leader of the North Caucasian camp in the Drau river valley near Lienz, Austria, which housed thousands of former combatants and accompanying civilians.
+Despite the growing anxiety among the refugees about forced repatriation, Klych-Girey attempted to calm the camp, stated that Western democracies would not surrender them to the Soviet Union.

 Repatriation, trial, and execution

-In May 1945, Klych-Girey was captured by British forces at Oberdrauburg.
-On 29 May 1945, along with 125 other collaborationist military personnel from the Caucasus, he was transported to Judenburg and handed over to the NKVD.
+On May 28, 1945, during the forced repatriation of the Cossacks, the British military administration separated Klych-Girey and approximately 150 other Caucasian leaders from the main camp under the guise of a conference in Spittal.
+They were instead placed in a barbed-wire enclosure and handed over to Soviet authorities the following dawn.
+On 29 May 1945, along with other collaborationist military personnel from the Caucasus, he was transported to Judenburg and handed over to the Red Army.
 In the Soviet Union, Klych-Girey was placed on trial, alongside other military personnel who had worked alongside Krasnov.
 During the trial, he was found guilty of treason, counter-revolutionary activities, and terrorism, and executed on 17 January 1947.